marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

     BUT ALSO MAYBE with uploading files to the github.com; I tried two picture-files.
     It was stable with "trouble"-result.
 Today - all OK with related steps.

-    And this experience was more random, that common for my usage.
+    And this experience was more random than common for my usage.
-    So it was large trouble, but not so critical.
+    So, yes, it was large trouble, but not so critical.

-Just anyway good to use such things with reasonable points and with places, where indeed it required too much.
+Just anyway good to use such things with reasonable points and with places where indeed it required too much.
 <hr />

-Most likely "set up" completed.
-So will play with Snort.
+Most likely "set up" is completed.
+So, will play with Snort.

 # SNORT